tslocke/rubydoctest/README.txt

 == Examples:

-Here is how you might use RubyDocTest within an .rb file:
+Here is how you might use RubyDocTest within a ruby source file (say called five.rb):

 	# doctest: Add 5 and 5 to get 10
 	# >> five_and_five
 	# => 10